zalavariandris/pylive/pylive/perspy/demo/ReadMe.md

       - [ ] consider setting the theme a little lighter to match the native titlebar color?
 - [ ] linux?

-- IO
-  - [x] save and load project
-      - [ ] consider saving additional information like results(camera, vanishing points); camera sensor size, and focal length
-  - [ ] import/export
-    - [ ] export results to json
-    - [ ] copy to clipboard json
-    - [ ] consider other formats: yaml.
-    - [ ] fspy import export
-    - [ ] AE: export to jsx
-    - [ ] blender export to script, or import plugin from .prpy
-    - [ ] max: export to .ms or .py
-    - [ ] houdini?
-    - [ ] nuke: copy to clipboard, export to .nk

 ## Code Quality
 - [ ] CREATE TESTS!